 To run any type of logistics services, you typically need a workforce to actually do the job.
 We call this person a driver.
 Even if they do lots of qualified tasks onsite like repairing or cleaning, in MotionTools, we call them drivers becaue in the end of the day, they typically have to first drive somewhere to actually be able to do this job.
 In order for MotionTools to work properly for you business, it is crucial that you onboard that workforce of drivers (or mobile workers) to the system and that they download the MotionTools App.
 In MotionTools, we organize drivers into teams or suppliers, which we call Organizations.
 You can learn more about these topics over here.

 Before a driver can execute a booking, a booking needs to be created.
 However, you need to create at least one customer in MotionTools before you can create a booking, as each booking belongs to a customer.
 Read more about creating a customer here.

-Once a booking has been created (either by a customer or on behalf of a customer), a driver has been onboarded and has download the ‘MotionTools’ app, the next step is for the driver to execute a booking.
-Not all drivers have access to all bookings by default, as MotionTools has sophisticated and highly configurable matching rules that can help you to manage your operations in a smarter way.
-Read all about how to execute a booking in this article.
+Once a tour has been created, a driver has been onboarded and has download the ‘MotionTools’ app, the next step is for the driver to execute the tour.
+Not all drivers have access to all tours by default, as MotionTools has sophisticated and highly configurable matching rules that can help you to manage your operations in a smarter way.
+Read all about how to execute a tour in this article.